Commissioning an Access Audit is just the start. It's what you do with it next that really counts.

 2. Clarify if you're not sure

-If you don't understand any issues raised, pick up the phone and ask the consultant to explain.
-We are always happy to spend a few minutes with our clients to talk through issues and I feel that any reputable consultant should be willing to do so.
+If you don't understand any issues raised, pick up the phone and ask your Access Consultant to explain.
+We are always happy to spend a few minutes with our clients to talk through issues and I feel that any reputable Access Consultant should be willing to do the same.

 3. Get a Plan

-The access audit should set out the barriers and recommend ways for removing them.
-It should also give you some idea of cost and prioritisation.
+The access audit should set out the barriers posed to disabled people and recommend ways for removing them.
+It should also give you some idea of the cost and priority of each recommendation.

 4. Get advice

 If you really don't have the time or expertise to write a plan or to implement the works, get someone to do it for you.
-We are Building Surveyors and Planning Consultants so are in a good position to advise you on planning consent, listed buildings, building regulations and how to go about procuring the works and managing them - but not all consultants offer this service!
-Make sure your consultant is a member of the RICS or RIBA.
+We are Building Surveyors and Planning Consultants so are in a good position to advise you on planning and listed building consent, building regulations, budget costs and how to go about procuring the works and managing them - but not all consultants offer this service!
+For anything other than simple works get some advice from a member of the RICS or RIBA.

 5. Stick to the Plan